fandango-fuzzer/fandango/docs/LanguageServer.md

 - Jump to definition of nonterminal
 - Find all references of nonterminal
 - Rename nonterminal
-- Create a definition for an undefined nonterminal quickfix
+- Create a definition for an undefined nonterminal
 - Initial Semantic Token support

 Start the language server by running